ShihaoXIE521/Control-Group-Code/README.md

-# Control-Group-Code
+# Code/Papers
-Repository collecting the code for papers and project at the Control Systems Group within University College Dublin (lead contact: Giovanni Russo)
+Repository collecting the code for papers and project during my PhD at University College Dublin